javidjamae/stripe-vibe-coding-companion/README.md

 - Book a 15-minute discovery call to see if it's a good match
 - [https://calendly.com/javidjamae/15-min-discovery-call](https://calendly.com/javidjamae/15-min-discovery-call)

-## Course Overview

-This comprehensive course teaches you how to implement a production-ready Stripe integration for SaaS applications, based on battle-tested patterns from real-world implementations.
-You'll learn not just the basics, but advanced concepts like complex subscription management, proration handling, scheduled plan changes, and comprehensive testing strategies.
+## What This Is

+This is an 800+ page comprehensive reference designed to be fed into your vibe coding tool (Cursor, Copilot, Claude, etc.).
+It gives your AI assistant ALL the context it needs to implement a production‑ready Stripe integration for SaaS applications.

+You can absolutely read it linearly like a course, but its primary purpose is to act as a complete reference corpus for your AI coding assistant so it can generate accurate, production-quality code and guidance for complex billing scenarios.

+## How To Use With Vibe Coding Tools

+- Feed the individual Markdown modules (01-*.md, 02-*.md, …) into your AI tool as needed, or
+- Generate a single merged Markdown file (and optional PDF) and supply that single artifact to your AI tool.

+See “Generate a Single File or PDF” below to create a merged artifact.

-## What Makes This Course Different
+## Why This Reference Is Different

 This isn't just another Stripe tutorial.
 This course is based on actual production code that handles:
 - Complex upgrade/downgrade flows with proration